Visiting JD Student Admissions

 High Pass/Pass/Credit/Fail Election

-Pepperdine law students may elect to enroll in up to two graded courses on a high pass/pass/credit/fail basis.
-As a visiting student, Pepperdine will permit you to take advantage of this benefit.
-However, it is strongly advised that you first contact your home school to ensure that these high pass/pass/credit/fail grades will be accepted.
+Visiting students may elect to enroll in up to two elective graded courses on a high pass/pass/credit/fail basis at Pepperdine Caruso Law.
+However, it is strongly advised that you contact your home law school to ensure that these high pass/pass/credit/fail grades will be accepted

 Visiting students are not eligible to write-on to the law journals.

 Visiting students are not eligible to participate in the moot court competitions.

 If you are interested in participating in the trial team competitions, please contact Professor Harry Caldwell at firstname.lastname@example.org regarding eligibility.

 Visiting students are not eligible to participate in Pepperdine Caruso Law's Recruiting Programs, but they do have access to Pepperdine Caruso Law's internal, online job board during their time at Pepperdine Caruso Law.
 Please contact the Career Development Office at email@example.com or call 310.506.4634 with any questions.